|

 b.
 Must be

-completed in its entirety including a statement indicating why the proposed
+completed in its entirety, including a statement indicating why the proposed

-settlement is deemed desirable; and
+settlement is deemed desirable;

 c.
 Include

-2. BWC will notify the claimant or the claimant’s attorney if
+will notify the IW/claimant or their attorney if there is any required

-not received within fourteen (14) days after notification by BWC.
+days after notification by BWC.

 3. An